 The three most popular US and Mexico land border crossings for Baja are Tijuana (across the border from San Diego, CA), Tecate, and Mexicali (across the border from Calexico, CA).

-Tijuana is home to the western-most border crossing and its famous for being the busiest in the world.
-There are two ports of entry in Tijuana, but San Ysidro (called El Chaparral on the Mexico side) is the best one to use to hop on Highway 1 quickly.
-There is usually a minimal wait to cross the border from the US to Mexico by car.
+Tijuana is home to the western-most border crossing, and it’s famous for being the busiest in the world.
+There are two ports of entry in Tijuana, but San Ysidro (called El Chaparral on the Mexico side) is the closest to Highway 1.

 The wait times to get back to the US at San Ysidro can get up to 3 hours or more.
-Due to the extremely long lines, we wouldn’t recommend crossing into the US here, but crossing into Mexico is just fine.
-If you’re headed to Mexico via San Ysidro, cross the border before noon to avoid the after work traffic from around 3 to 7 pm.
+Due to the extremely long lines, we wouldn’t recommend crossing back into the US here, but crossing into Mexico is typically much faster.
+If you’re headed to Mexico via San Ysidro, cross the border before 2 pm to avoid the after-work traffic from around 3 to 7 pm.

-If you’re looking for the easiest and least busy border crossing, head to Tecate!
-Tecate, Mexico is a small, charming town less than an hour’s drive east of San Diego, CA. It’s an official Pueblo Magico, or Magical Town, which means it’s recognized by the Mexican government for its historical and cultural significance.
+If you’re looking for the border crossing with the least amount of traffic for both entering and exiting Mexico, head to Tecate.
+Tecate, Mexico, is a small, charming town less than an hour’s drive east of San Diego, CA. It’s an official Pueblo Magico, or Magical Town, which means it’s recognized by the Mexican government for its historical and cultural significance.

 For minimal wait times, avoid crossing any border during rush hour (before and after work), weekends, and holidays.